Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, capped at one-third of the total required count.
+One urinal counts as one fixture, capped at one-third of total.

 Large-Crew Step